breandan/kotlingrad/README.md

 class One<T: Fun<T>>: Const<T>(1.0)
 ```

-When branching on the type of a sealed class, consumers must explicitly handle every case, since incomplete control flow will not compile rather than fail silently at runtime.
-Let us now consider a simplified definition of `Fun`, a sealed class which defines the behavior of function invocation and differentiation, using a restricted form of pattern matching.
-It can be constructed with a set of `Var`s, and can be invoked with a numerical value:
+When checking the type of a sealed class, consumers must explicitly handle every case, since incomplete control flow will not compile rather than fail silently at runtime.
+Let us now consider a simplified definition of the superclass `Fun`, which defines the behavior invocation and differentiation, using a restricted form of pattern matching:

 ```kotlin
 sealed class Fun<X: Fun<X>>(open val variables: Set<Var<X>> = emptySet()): Group<Fun<X>> {